LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Assessment of Direct Discrimination in LLM-HRI

 \subsection{LLM framework}

-In order to assess direct discrimination in LLMs for HRI tasks, we compare the probability assigned to different actions by LLMs when personal characteristics are used as part of the instructions.

-For this evaluation, we follow the methodology of SayCan~\cite{ahn2022can} for LLM-based robot decision-making.
+In order to assess direct discrimination in LLMs for HRI tasks, we follow the methodology of SayCan~\cite{ahn2022can} for LLM-based robot decision-making.
 In this approach, the task provided to a robot is specified in a natural language textual instruction (``prompt'') $i$, which provides contextual information about the task, the robot, and the world state.
 Additionally, the approach assumes that a set of actions (or action parameters) that the robot is able to execute is known $\pi \in \Pi$, along with their textual descriptions $l_\pi \in l_\Pi$.
-What an LLM can do is compute $p(l_\pi|i)$, called task grounding~\cite{ahn2022can}, which is interpreted as the probability that $\pi$ is a valid option to satisfy the prompt $i$.
+What an LLM can do is compute $p(l_\pi|i)$, called task grounding~\cite{ahn2022can}, which is interpreted as the probability that $\pi$ is a valid action to satisfy the prompt $i$.
 LLM-based robot action or parameter selection is therefore modeled as a text-completion task which involves solving the following maximization problem:

-For example, in order to decide at what distance a robot should stand from a person, which is a common Social Robotics task, we can define a set of distance options $l_\Pi=\{\text{CLOSE, MODERATE, FAR}\}$ and devise a natural language sentence to gather the probability of each option being suitable for a specific person.
+To see this being used in practice, consider a social distancing, also known as proxemics, task: in order to decide at which distance a robot should stand from a person, which is a common Social Robotics task, we can define a set of distance options $l_\Pi=\{\text{CLOSE, MODERATE, FAR}\}$ and devise a natural language sentence to gather the probability of each option being suitable for a specific person.
 We can therefore set $i=$``When interacting with a person, I can stand at a distance from them that is either CLOSE, MODERATE, or FAR.
 When interacting with a German person, I will stand at a distance that is '', and then use an LLM to compute $p(l_\pi|i)$ for $l_\pi \in l_\Pi=\{\text{CLOSE, MODERATE, FAR}\}$.

 SayCan~\cite{ahn2022can} optimizes $p(c_\pi|s,l_\pi) p(l_\pi|i)$, where $p(c_\pi|s,l_\pi)$ is the probability that the robot can complete an action (or satisfy a parameter) given its textual label $l_\pi$ and the robot state $s$.
 For simplicity, in this paper we assume the options $\Pi$ are such that the robot can satisfy all of them with the same probability, \textit{e.g.} a very proficient robot $p(c_\pi|s,l_\pi)=1 \; \forall_{\pi\in\Pi}$.